 'Kinder Gentler Indifference': Activists Challenge George H.W.
 Bush's Record On AIDS

-As the remains of former president George H.W.
+As the remains of former President George H.W.
 Bush lie in state at the U.S. Capitol, LGBTQ activists and some journalists have been calling attention to his mixed legacy on the HIV/AIDS epidemic, which was raging during his administration.

 The headlines have stood in counterpoint to the largely laudatory obituaries for the Republican leader.
 "George H.W.
 Bush Vilified For Neglecting AIDS," the LGBTQ magazine The Advocate wrote.
 "The Media Is Erasing George H.W.
 Bush's Catastrophic Harm To LGBTQ People," Michelangelo Signorile wrote in the Huffington Post.

-As the New York Times notes, Bush signed two pieces of legislation that helped people with AIDS — the Americans with Disabilities Act, which protected people with HIV and AIDS from discrimination, and the Ryan White Care Act, which provided funding for AIDS treatment.
+As The New York Times notes, Bush signed two pieces of legislation that helped people with AIDS — the Americans with Disabilities Act, which protected people with HIV and AIDS from discrimination, and the Ryan White Comprehensive AIDS Resources Emergency Act, which provided funding for AIDS treatment.

-But during Bush's time in office, the AIDS epidemic grew dramatically in the U.S. and many other countries around the globe, and AIDS activists were frustrated by his lack of urgency on the issue.
+But during Bush's time in office, the AIDS epidemic grew dramatically in the U.S. and many other countries, and AIDS activists were frustrated by his lack of urgency on the issue.

 Among other things, his administration was famously reluctant to change a policy that blocked people with HIV from entering the United States — a major challenge for an international AIDS conference planned within the U.S.

 And more broadly, Bush was not supportive of gay rights.
-Activist Urvashi Vaid told the Washington Blade, an LGBTQ newspaper in Washington, D.C., that the Bush administration was better than the Trump administration but about the same as the Reagan administration, and "pandered to the right-wing in the Republican Party" on gay issues.
+Activist Urvashi Vaid told the Washington Blade, an LGBTQ newspaper in Washington, D.C., that the Bush administration was better than the Trump administration but about the same as the Reagan administration and that it "pandered to the right-wing in the Republican Party" on gay issues.

-Asked for a comment on Bush, activist Larry Kramer told The Blade, "He hated us."
+Asked for a comment on Bush, activist Larry Kramer told the Blade, "He hated us."

-Bush famously called for a "kindler, gentler" America.
-But Garance Franke-Ruta, writing in New York magazine about her time as an AIDS activist, in the wake of Bush's death, says his presidency was marked by "a kinder gentler indifference" on AIDS.
+Bush famously called for a "kinder, gentler" America.
+But Garance Franke-Ruta, writing in New York magazine this week about her time as an AIDS activist, says his presidency was marked by "a kinder gentler indifference" on AIDS.

 Bush did give a speech about AIDS in 1990, in which he called for compassion toward people with AIDS and said he and his wife had friends who had died from the disease.